quintel/documentation/docs/api/intro.md

 ## Environments

-We operate two versions of the ETM.
-You should almost always use the production environment unless you have a specific reason to use staging.
+We operate two main versions of the ETM: staging and production (latest).
+In addition, 'stable-versions' are periodically released.
+You can learn more about the [stable versions](docs/main/user_manual/model-versions.md).
+You should almost always use the production environment unless you have a specific reason to use a stable version or the staging environment.

 <table className="no-stripe">
   <thead>